roll/packspec/README.md

  ✔  tableschema: 8/8
 ```

-As we could see the PHP `tableschema` implementation has a slightly different API so we use an alternative call.
+As we could see the PHP `tableschema` implementation has a slightly different API so we use an alternative call to create a `field`.

 That's it!
 We was able to write the test specification once and then run it against 4 different languages!

 ### Examples